-The amount of the "guarantee" is equal to the lesser of five percent of the bank's total assets or the amount needed to achieve recapitalization.
+The amount of the "guarantee" is equal to the lesser of 5% of the bank's total assets or the amount needed to achieve recapitalization.

-Deadlines for Submission
+- d.
+Deadlines for Submission.
 A bank will have not more than 45 days after it becomes "undercapitalized" to submit a plan.
-The appropriate regulator then would have not later than 60 days after the plan is submitted to accept or reject the plan.
+The appropriate regulator then would have not later than 60 days after the plan is submitted to accept or reject the plan. - 5.
+More Stringent Treatment.

-More Stringent Treatment

 If a bank is in an unsafe or unsound condition or engages in an unsafe or unsound practice, such as if the bank is subject to an administrative action, the appropriate regulator may:

-• reclassify a "well-capitalized" bank as an "adequately capitalized" bank (this generally will happen);

-- require an "adequately capitalized" bank to comply with one or more of the provisions applicable to "undercapitalized" banks (other than adoption of a capital restoration plan); or - require an "undercapitalized" bank to take one or more of the actions authorized for "significantly undercapitalized" banks.
+- reclassify a "well-capitalized" bank as an "adequately capitalized" bank (this generally will happen), - require an "adequately capitalized" bank to comply with one or more of the provisions applicable to "undercapitalized" banks (other than adoption of a capital restoration plan), or - require an "undercapitalized" bank to take one or more of the actions authorized for "significantly undercapitalized" banks.

-In the current environment, generally the FDIC will be very hesitant to give a waiver of its brokered deposit restriction.
+In the current environment, generally the FDIC will not give a waiver of its brokered deposit restriction.
 Thus, a downgrade of the prompt corrective action category is potentially a disaster.

-Least-cost Resolution and Too Big to Fail
+Least-cost Resolution and Too Big to Fail.

-Cost Test

-The Act replaced the prior cost test, under which a proposed FDIC action just needed to have been less expensive to the insurance fund than a liquidation, with a new requirement.
-The Act mandated that the proposed action must be the least costly of the various alternatives.
+- a.
+Cost Test.
+The Act replaced the prior cost test, under which a proposed FDIC action needed just to have been less expensive to the insurance fund than a liquidation, with a new requirement.
+The Act mandated that the proposed action must be the least costly of the various alternatives. - b.
+Uninsured Deposits.

-Uninsured Deposits

 The Act prohibited the FDIC from taking any action, directly or indirectly, that would have had the effect of increasing losses to the insurance fund by protecting depositors for more than the insured portion of their deposits or creditors other than depositors.
-The FDIC was able to continue to engage in purchase and assumption transactions in which uninsured deposit liabilities are assumed; provided, however, that the insurance fund did not incur any loss with respect to those deposit liabilities in an amount greater than the loss which would have been incurred if the bank had been liquidated.
+The FDIC was able to continue to engage in purchase and assumption transactions in which uninsured deposit liabilities are assumed; provided, however, that the insurance fund did not incur any loss with respect to those deposit liabilities in an amount greater than the loss that would have been incurred if the bank had been liquidated.
 The obvious problem of having uninsured customers subsidize the FDIC's resolution costs resulted in the need to increase coverage to avoid bank runs.

-Systemic Risk Exception

-If the Board of Directors (upon a two-thirds vote) of the FDIC, the Board of Governors of the Federal Reserve System (also on a two-thirds vote) and the Secretary of Treasury (in consultation with the President) determine that the FDIC's compliance with the "least cost resolution" formula would have a serious adverse effect on economic conditions or financial stability and that financial assistance would mitigate such adverse effects, then the FDIC may take other action as necessary.
+- c.
+Systemic Risk Exception.
+If the board of directors (upon a two-thirds vote) of the FDIC, the board of governors of the Federal Reserve System (also on a two-thirds vote) and the secretary of Treasury (in consultation with the president) determine that the FDIC's compliance with the "least-cost resolution" formula would have a serious adverse effect on economic conditions or financial stability and that financial assistance would mitigate such adverse effects, then the FDIC may take other action as necessary.
 In such case, however, the FDIC must recover the loss arising from such action expeditiously from one or more emergency special assessments.
-The FDIC used this authority to provide open-bank assistance that otherwise would not have been permitted as discussed below.
+The FDIC used this authority to provide open-bank assistance that otherwise would not have been permitted as discussed below. - d.
+Open-bank Assistance.
+The Act provided that open-bank assistance was permissible, but must be limited to circumstances in which it is the least costly alternative (absent a systemic risk) and the management is competent and not engaged in insider abuse.
+As a result, the FDIC will shop a bank on a closed-bank basis to compare the cost of an open-bank transaction.
+I was able to shepherd through the FDIC the last open-bank transaction absent the systemic risk exception, but that was over 15 years ago.